Tomfx03/EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD/README.md

 # EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD
-# NAME:TOM FRANCIES XAVIOUR L
+# NAME: TOM FRANCIES XAVIOUR L
 # ROLL NO: 212223110060
 ## Aim:
 To Interface a 4X4 matrix keypad and show the output on 16X2 LCD display to ARM controller , and simulate it in Proteus